 Spend 2 days in Hanoi and Vietnam’s capital is sure to leave you spellbound.
-Laid out around a series of attractive lakes, Hanoi is not your average capital.
+Laid out around a series of beautiful lakes, Hanoi is not your average capital.
 Here, Chinese pagodas can be spied from French-built cathedrals and modern skyscrapers, and historic temples face communist-era monuments.
-Ancient and modern collide – successfully – like nowhere else, creating an extraordinary array of sights, sounds, smells and tastes.
+Ancient and modern collide – successfully – like nowhere else, creating an extraordinary array of sights, sounds, smells, and flavors.
 This is what to do with 2 days in Hanoi.

-If you’re flying in, you’ll want to know how to get from Hanoi airport before seeing the main attractions.
+Before scheduling your visit, you’ll want to know whether you need a visa to visit Vietnam, and how to get from Hanoi airport.
 Getting to Hanoi from Ho Chi Minh City is also a simple process.
 Likewise, exploring Hanoi independently is easy enough.
 However, getting under the skin of a destination leads to a much more fulfilling experience all around.
-And one that will live long after the ‘which temple was this again?’ conversations start back home.
 So start as you mean to go on by choosing our full-day Insider Hanoi City Tour.
 You’ll cover much of what this wonderful city has to offer with the help of an expert guide.
 You’ll explore everything from sixth-century Buddhist pagodas to the grand mausoleum of Ho Chi Minh, one of modern Vietnam’s most important figures.

 You’ll be dropped back in central Hanoi before sunset.
 This means you have enough time to get an alternative take on the Vietnamese capital by joining our Hanoi Street Food Tour.
 By doing so you’ll delve into the markets that operate long into the night.
 They provide not just raw ingredients, but also some of the country’s most famous dishes.
 Now’s your chance to try pho as it should be prepared while enjoying the buzz of the Old Quarter.
 Of course, if food is your thing, you could instead opt for our much more comprehensive 12 Day Flavors of Vietnam Tour.
 This takes in cooking classes in Hanoi, as well as Hue, Hoi An, and Ho Chi Minh City (Saigon).